SEC Cracking Down on Ponzi Schemes

 - In April 2017, a federal judge granted a bid by the SEC to force former head fund manager Francisco Illarramendi to pay nearly $27 million for his role in a Ponzi scheme.
 According to the court’s order, Illarramendi was the mastermind behind an elaborate five-year scheme to cover up a $5 million investment loss.
 Rather than disclosing this loss to investors, Illarramendi tried to “raise as much money as possible to be able to make it so that the gains from . . . the additional money would eventually cover the loss.”
 Illarramendi’s sheme was unsuccessfully and only served to increase the amount of mismanagement between assets and liabilities to approximately $30 million.

 SEC Whistleblower Program Rewards Whistleblowing About Ponzi Schemes

 Under the SEC Whistleblower Program, whistleblowers may be eligible for monetary awards when they voluntarily provide the SEC with original information about violations of federal securities laws, including Ponzi schemes, offering fraud, and many other violations.
-If a whistleblower’s tip leads to a successful enforcement action resulting in monetary sanctions exceeding $1,000,000, the whistleblower is eligible to receive between 10% and 30% of the monetary sanctions collected.
+If a whistleblower’s tip leads to a successful enforcement action resulting in monetary sanctions of more than $1,000,000, the whistleblower is eligible to receive between 10% and 30% of the monetary sanctions collected.

 The SEC Whistleblower Program also protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
 In fact, whistleblowers can even submit a tip anonymously if represented by counsel.